GreyProgramming/Fibonacci/README.md

 27/06/22

+Update: This is another challenge I am creating for QA ltd

 Ok, so the challenge of the day is to make a program where you enter a number, and the program calculates the Fibonacci sequence up to that many digits.

 As a super basic explanation, ripping from Wikipedia: